redhat-openshift-ecosystem/opct/docs/dev.md

 some high level knowledge of Sonobuoy is needed to really understand this tool.
 A good place to start with Sonobuoy is [its documentation](https://sonobuoy.io/docs).

-The OpenShift provider certification tool extends Sonobuoy in two places:
+OPCT extends Sonobuoy in two places:

 - Command line interface (CLI)
 - Plugins